Olical/EventEmitter/README.md

 If you wish to run the tests you will also need to fetch the required submodules.
 You can do that with the following command.

     git submodule update --init

+Alternatively you can execute `tools/deps.sh` to fetch all required dependencies for the repository.

 If you only need the script itself you may want to look at [the downloads page](https://github.com/Wolfy87/EventEmitter/downloads).